 In Florida, the parents of a minor child are entitled to recover compensation for their mental pain and suffering from the death of their minor child caused by another’s negligence.

-If a lawsuit is filed, there is a chance that a Florida court will find that Disney is not liable based on no duty to warn of the alligator in the lagoon.
+If the parents would’ve sued Disney, there is a chance that a Florida court would’ve ruled that Disney is not liable based on no duty to warn of the alligator in the lagoon.

-If a lawsuit were filed, and could be dismissed by a judge, why would Disney pay around $10 Million to settle?
+If they would’ve sued, and a judge could’ve dismissed the case, why would Disney pay around $10 Million to settle?
 How did I arrive at this amount?

 Let’s look at how I would value this case if it weren’t a public relations (“PR”) nightmare for Disney.
-I say that it’s a PR nightmare after looking at many online comments to articles and videos.
+I say that it was PR nightmare after looking at many online comments to articles and videos.

 The majority of commenters that I’ve seen seem to think that Disney should’ve warned guests about the presence of alligators in the lagoon.
 In other words, most people think Disney was liable.